Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 The Docker daemon is the pivotal point of the Docker architecture.
 That’s why it’s critical to improve its security posture by reviewing its rich settings and tuning its configuration.

-Keep your version up-to-date
+1. Keep your version up-to-date

-As with any other software that runs in your system, staying current on updates reduces the risk of being compromised by bad actors who (may) gain unauthorised access to your Docker ecosystem.
+As with any other software that runs in your system, staying current on updates reduces the risk of being compromised by bad actors who (may) gain unauthorized access to your Docker ecosystem.
 A recent example of such an event is the runC vulnerability, published in 2019.
 This vulnerability allowed a malicious container to break out of isolation, thus gaining execution rights over the host.
 Luckily, the problem was quickly identified and patched in version 18.09.2.

 Monitor the Docker releases and make sure to use the most up-to-date version.